 The State's recovery program is primarily housing focused due to FEMA data showing that 76% of the LMI citizens effected were home or mobile home owners.
 The SCDRO will allocate \$1 million in funding for an Affordable Rental Program to repair and restore the availability of affordable rental stock in the impacted SGAOR area.
 The program will provide up to \$25,000 in assistance to rental property owners for eligible activities including the rehabilitation and associated improvements, such as energy efficiency and resilience activities, of single-family stick-built rental properties.
-Affordable Rental Program Assistance is limited to stick-built rental properties.

 Benefit to Low and Moderate Income (LMI) persons is the only National Objective that is approved for the Rental Program.
 In order to receive assistance, the property owner must agree to a five-year affordability requirement.
 The affordability requirement requires the property owner to lease the units to LMI households earning 80% or less of the AMI and to lease the units at affordable rents.
 Rents must comply with the maximum HUD HOME rent limits.
-The maximum HUD HOME rents are the lesser of 45:
+The maximum HUD HOME rents are the lesser of 42: